StefRuseva88/CI-workflow-ASP.NET/README.md

 - Set up the environment.
 - Install dependencies.
-- Run tests for the "Student Registry" application on two different Node.js versions.
+- Run tests for the "House Renting System" app.
 ### Additional Notes:

 - This project serves as a demonstration of CI/CD concepts using a pre-existing application.
-- The specific details of the "Student Registry" application are not covered in this repository.
+- The specific details of the "House Renting System" application are not covered in this repository.

 ### Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.